-Whether you’re behind the wheel, carpooling with colleagues or spending your mornings strap-hanging on public transportation, commuting to work every day can be a drag.
-For more than 139 million Americans, however, that's exactly how mornings go – wake up, get ready, travel to work.
+Whether you’re behind the wheel, carpooling with colleagues, or spending your mornings strap-hanging on public transportation, commuting to work every day can be a drag.
+Yet, according to University of Chicago economists, 37% of jobs in the U.S. can be done remotely.